-Young adults between 17 and 24 years old who are experiencing homeless in King County or are at imminent risk of being homeless within 14 days can also complete a CEA Housing Triage Tool Evaluation through the following agencies.
+Young adults between 17 and 24 years old who are experiencing homeless in King County or are at imminent risk of being homeless within 14 days can also complete a CE Housing Triage Tool Evaluation through the following agencies.
 Call or visit one of these agencies during the listed drop-in hours to be evaluated for services.

 YMCA Young Adult Services Drop in Center